dnanexus/dxWDL/doc/Internals.md

 | Stage 3 | applet inc | stage-2.result |
 | Outputs |        | sub.result |

+In addition, there are three applets than can be called on their own:
+`add`, `mul`, and `inc`.

 ## Fragments

 The compiler can generate applets that are able to fully process simple parts of a larger workflow.
 These are called *fragments*.
-A fragment comprises a series of declarations followed by a (1) call, or (2) a conditional block, or (3) a scatter block.
+A fragment comprises a series of declarations followed by (1) a call, or (2) a conditional block, or (3) a scatter block.
+A fragment is used when runtime WDL expression evaluation is required.
 For example, workflow `linear2` can be split into three fragments.

 ```wdl